betayi/mod_spec_reward/README.md

 # ![logo](https://raw.githubusercontent.com/azerothcore/azerothcore.github.io/master/images/logo-github.png) AzerothCore
 # Current features:

-This module reward diffrent items to the players with spec in group while the dungeon/raid boss killed.
+This module reward diffrent items to the players with diffrent spec in group while the dungeon/raid boss killed.

 ## How to use?

 In conf file , make the reward specs code as a mask

-### Description: Which spec player should be reward.
+### Description: With which spec the player should be reward.
  1:Healer 2:DPS 4:Tank
  Default: 5 (1+4) Healer+Tank